 |Type:||Trad, Alpine, 650 ft (197 m), 7 pitches, Grade II|

 |Page Views:||1,309 total · 10/month|

 |Shared By:||Bruce Hildenbrand on Feb 22, 2013 · Updates|

 |Admins:||Tim Wolfe, Shawn Heath|

-The last pitch is pretty loose.
-Try not to knock anything down on the climbers below and get a solid belay on top.
+The last two pitches are pretty loose in places.
+Try not to knock anything down on the climbers below.

 For the descent, head north toward the east edge of the formation and find a Via Ferrata which leads down through the cliff band to the bottom of the formation.